antoinejulien/Level-US_GRO400_H21/Mechanics/README.md

 ## Cad design:

-  The cad of the first working prototype are presented in the CAD_prototype2 folder.

-  All parts and assembly are made on SolidWorks.
+  The cads of all prototypes are presented in this section.
+All parts and assembly are made on SolidWorks 2020.

+  Here are the list of all the materials used for the final prototype

       - Wooden parts:

-          every plateform or arms involving relativly big parts
+          Top platforms

       - 3D printed plastic parts:

-          motors holders
+          Motor's holders

-          motor's axles
+          Motor's axles

-          motor's axles holders
+          Motor's axles holders

+          Motor's arms

       - Molded plastic:

-          motor's frames
+          Motor's frames

-          top pivot's holders
+          Top pivot's holders

       - Metal:

-          every screws and nuts
+          Every screws and nuts

- notes:
+          Base platform

+          Joints

+ Notes:

    OpenCR and RaspberryPi are approximated by the middle box.